Why Teradyne (TER) Outpaced the Stock Market Today

-The maker of wireless products, data storage and equipment to test semiconductors's shares have seen an increase of 9.96% over the last month, surpassing the Computer and Technology sector's gain of 7.95% and the S&P 500's gain of 5.2%.
+Shares of the maker of wireless products, data storage and equipment to test semiconductors have appreciated by 4.5% over the course of the past month, underperforming the Computer and Technology sector's gain of 11.3% and the S&P 500's gain of 6.29%.

-The upcoming earnings release of Teradyne will be of great interest to investors.
-The company's earnings per share (EPS) are projected to be $0.54, reflecting a 37.21% decrease from the same quarter last year.
-In the meantime, our current consensus estimate forecasts the revenue to be $646.05 million, indicating a 11.49% decline compared to the corresponding quarter of the prior year.
+Investors will be eagerly watching for the performance of Teradyne in its upcoming earnings disclosure.
+In that report, analysts expect Teradyne to post earnings of $0.54 per share.
+This would mark a year-over-year decline of 37.21%.
+Meanwhile, our latest consensus estimate is calling for revenue of $646.05 million, down 11.49% from the prior-year quarter.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $3.16 per share and a revenue of $2.9 billion, representing changes of -1.86% and +2.89%, respectively, from the prior year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $3.16 per share and a revenue of $2.9 billion, indicating changes of -1.86% and +2.89%, respectively, from the former year.

-Investors should also pay attention to any latest changes in analyst estimates for Teradyne.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Teradyne.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.59% lower.
-Teradyne is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.59% lower.
+Currently, Teradyne is carrying a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Teradyne has a Forward P/E ratio of 25.75 right now.
-For comparison, its industry has an average Forward P/E of 18.91, which means Teradyne is trading at a premium to the group.
+With respect to valuation, Teradyne is currently being traded at a Forward P/E ratio of 27.44.
+This expresses a premium compared to the average Forward P/E of 18.9 of its industry.

-One should further note that TER currently holds a PEG ratio of 3.56.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Electronics - Miscellaneous Products was holding an average PEG ratio of 1.66 at yesterday's closing price.
+Meanwhile, TER's PEG ratio is currently 3.8.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+The Electronics - Miscellaneous Products industry currently had an average PEG ratio of 1.69 as of yesterday's close.

 The Electronics - Miscellaneous Products industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 152, which puts it in the bottom 39% of all 250+ industries.
+Currently, this industry holds a Zacks Industry Rank of 162, positioning it in the bottom 35% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report